-The CCWG recommends ICANN and any partnering organizations to follow industry best practices, where appropriate and applicable.
+Deleted: The CCWG encourages ICANN and any partnering organizations to follow industry best practices, where appropriate and applicable.
 To the extent possible in light of program objectives and requirements, the principle of simplicity should apply.
-By avoiding unnecessary complexity in program design and implementation, associated costs can be kept manageable throughout the life of the project.
+By avoiding unnecessary complexity in program design and implementation, associated costs can be kept manageable throughout the life of the project.¶